Teacher Performance Assessment (edTPA)

 Submission to Pearson:

 Registration is open at http://edtpa.com .
 Candidates should select the Pearson e-Portfolio System, and register as soon as possible to review the newest version of the Washington edTPA handbooks and access the templates to make submitting materials easier.
-We have not received any information about vouchers for the edTPA.

 The teacher candidate is encouraged to review the Pearson submission and score reporting dates for their specific content area.
-Using the published dates, candidates should select a submission date that ensrues WSU receives their score with time for resubmission in the current semester if necessary.
+Using the published dates, candidates should select a submission date that ensures WSU receives their score with time for resubmission in the current semester if necessary.
 Teacher candidates who do not receive a passing score by December 12, 2014 will receive an "I" for their student teaching/MIT Internship semester, and a remediation and resubmission plan will be developed on a case by case basis.

 Submission to WSU:

-In order to successfull complete your submission to WSU, you will need to download, read, sign and scan the Video Guidelines and Permission to Use Form to be included with your entire Pearson edTPA portfolio.
+In order to successfully complete your submission to WSU, you will need to download, read, sign and scan the Video Guidelines and Permission to Use Form to be included with your entire Pearson edTPA portfolio.
 In order to make the submission process as simple as possible for candidates, we have developed the following instructions for you to follow.

 Once you have successfully completed all the steps for submission and received your WSU email confirmation, please share the confirmation with your supervisor.